Datos02-UFM/Cache-implementation/README.md

 **Step 2:**
-Enter to the API folder in your terminal
+Enter to the API folder in your terminal:

 ```
 cd API/
 ```
-Then enter the following command to install all the Node.js dependencies
+Then enter the following command to install all the Node.js dependencies:

 ```
 npm install